Beaudesert Hall

 - from the 1935 sale catalogue

 By 1919, the heavy taxation was taking its toll.
 Shortly after the Country Life article Lord Anglesey ceased to live at Beaudesert and went to live permanently at Plas Newydd prompting a limited sale in 1921 of the furniture he couldn't take with him.
 Beaudesert Hall and about 2,000 acres were placed on the market in 1931 after all attempts to find a use for the house had failed.
 Though all the (nine!) lodges were sold - of which eight still stand - at the auction in 1932 no purchaser was found for the hall.
 A further sale was held in July 1935 of the fittings of the hall and stables which raised about £8,000 (approx. £370,000) with the hall itself sold to a Leicestershire firm of demolition contractors for £800.
-Around 20,000 square feet of panelling and other fittings were taken away - the famous 'Waterloo' staircase making it to Australia.
+Around 20,000 square feet of panelling and other fittings were taken away - the famous 'Waterloo' staircase making it all the way to Australia.

 Beaudesert now only lives on in name - and a few forlorn ruins which only survive as the demolition contractors went bust before they could finish the job.
 In 1937 Lord Anglesey donated 124 acres to be used for recreation by scouts, guides and other similar associations and this ground was opened in 1938.
 Beaudesert's decline from the heyday of the beginning of the 20th century to campsite in under 40 years is a sad example of the damage that can be done to the fabric of a nation's history by an unsympathetic tax system.